MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ## Modify a parameter

-Modify each parameter by selecting the **Edit** option in the parameter card three dots menu.
-You can also delete, clone, filter pin to or unpin from the dashboard.
+Select **Edit** in the parameter card three dots menu to modify each parameter.
+You can also delete, clone, pin to or unpin from the dashboard.
+\\TODO - unclear where?
 The following values can be viewed in the side pane:
 * Parameter display name
 * Variable names